What is The Best Cinnamon to Use?

 Coumarin Content in Cinnamon:

 The major difference between the two is the coumarin content.
 Coumarins are blood thinning agents that are found in many different plants.
 High intake of these coumarins can cause too low a blood thinning affect.
-Cassia cinnamon has 1200 times higher levels of coumarins and therefore must be used in moderation in comparison to the Ceylon (7, 8).
+Cassia has 1200 times higher levels of coumarins and therefore must be used in moderation in comparison to the Ceylon (7, 8).

 Consuming large amounts of coumarin over a period of time can be very serious and cause damage to the liver and kidney.
 The German FDA has warned against excessive intake of cassia bark due to this health risk.

 The challenge of the consumer is that the different types are most often not clearly labeled.
 The powders look and smell the same.
 It is best for individuals to use this spice in moderation unless they know for sure it is the Ceylon type.
 A half teaspoon daily is plenty to derive the benefits of this super herb.
-I recommend the best cinnamon to get is the Frontier organic ground Ceylon cinnamon here
+I recommend the cinnamon to get is the Frontier organic ground Ceylon cinnamon here